CCI-MOC/documentation/docs/source/Misc.-errors-problems.md

 $ lvdisplay
 ```

-### Node 39 crashes (Hua/Abesari)
+## Node 39 crashes (Hua/Abesari)

 ![](_static/node_39_reboot_errors.png)

-### Possible solution: (Yue)
+## Possible solution (Yue)

 We will rebuild this node with RHEL7.1.

-# Step 1 Rebuild the Nodes from the Foremen. https://192.168.122.162/users/login (admin/welcome1)
+1. Rebuild the Nodes from the Foremen. https://192.168.122.162/users/login (admin/welcome1)

-Go to the 39 host and click build on the top . https://192.168.122.162/hosts/compute-39.moc.ne.edu
+2. Go to the 39 host and click build on the top . https://192.168.122.162/hosts/compute-39.moc.ne.edu

-Go to the Haas Master and log in to https://10.99.1.139/ to install the RHEL (User/Password: admin/73qtx8nVXa4c06)
+3. Go to the Haas Master and log in to https://10.99.1.139/ to install the RHEL (User/Password: admin/73qtx8nVXa4c06)

-Launch KVM console (you need to install icedtea and jdk before that)
+4. Launch KVM console (you need to install icedtea and jdk before that)

-warm boot
+5. Warm boot

-LSCI / Disable EFI change the boot sequence to 8200 or 600 at the first and 400 at the second.
+6. LSCI / Disable EFI change the boot sequence to 8200 or 600 at the first and 400 at the second.

-Clear the configurations from RAID
+7. Clear the configurations from RAID

-Configuration -> Clear Configuration -> Yes
+* Configuration -> Clear Configuration -> Yes

-### Ceph-Iscsi issue:
+## Ceph-Iscsi issue
 This turned out to be conflicting IP addresses.
 Compute nodes were programmatically being assigned IPs on the Ceph network based on their number, e.g. compute-20 was at 192.168.28.20.
 However, 192.168.28.{11-14} were already taken by the four storage nodes of the Fujitsu appliance, so computes 11, 12, 13, and 14 caused conflict.

 A useful trick from Peter:  In case of IP conflicts, you need to run `arp -d <ipaddress>` on the relevant nodes before testing fixes, otherwise the arp cache contents might make it look as if your fix has not worked.